OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 ### Backend

-The only hard requirement of the project is that we have to use Laravel, an MVC framework for the PHP scripting language.
+The only hard requirement of the project is that we must use Laravel, an MVC framework for the PHP scripting language.

 For consistency with the rest of the section, here are some pros and cons to this backend.